reddrabbit/Technical-Dev-Log/GCP_VM_Logs/PublishamapservicetotheserverviaArcGISPro.md

 ![ArcGIS Publish Map Service Window](../photos/W7/publishPanel.png)
 1. Add the necessary info
-1. Under Data ensure that the Reference Original data option is checked
+1. Under **Data** ensure that the **Reference Original data** option is checked
-1. For Folder section, you may choose to create a new folder to store this map or just dump it in the site(root)😉 1.Before publishing, click on the Analyse option.
-This will reveal 1 error and 1 warning we absolutely must fix to proceed.
+1. For the **Folder** section, you may choose to create a new folder to store this map or just dump it in the **site(root)**😉 1.Before publishing, click on the **Analyse** option.
+This will reveal 1 error and 1 warning we **absolutely*** must fix to proceed.
 ![Publishing Errors and Warnings](../photos/W7/errors.png)
-1. The first error can simply be fixed by right clicking on it and then selecting the Auto Assign IDs Sequentially option.
+1. The first error can simply be fixed by right clicking on it and then selecting the **Auto Assign IDs Sequentially** option.
-1. The warning with number 24011 is especially dreadful.
+1. The warning with number **24011** is especially dreadful.
 Y'see that "data will be copied to server" threat?
 We do not want that.
     * Right click this warning and choose the Register Data source with server option.
     * ![Folder Path Registry Window ArcGIS Pro](../photos/W7/folderRegistry.png)
     * Name should be the same as your map view or any intuitive one
-    * Publisher folder path is the path that holds the data (shapefile) currently being displayed.
+    * **Publisher folder path** is the path that holds the data (shapefile) currently being displayed.
 The one we are attempting to publish via data referencing
-    * Server folder path is the path to the directory holding the extracted data of the same type on the SERVER.
+    * **Server folder path** is the path to the directory holding the extracted data of the same type on the SERVER.
 Very important to note this
         * Selecting the first option from the photo indicates that both Publisher and Server paths have the same directory names and path.
 Only do this if this is true.
 Else..
         * Choose the second option and manually input the path to the data on the server
 1. After choosing the appropriate paths, click OK to register the data source
-1. For good measure, hit the Analyze button again to ensure the error and warning does not persist.
+1. For good measure, hit the **Analyze** button again to ensure the error and warning does not persist.
 If other errors or warnings exist, fret not. **Error 00374 and warning 24011** are what we need to be concerned with.
 1. Once done and all things look good, hit Publish and chill
 1. Once it publishes, head on over to the rest service directory and play around with your published item!😉